 25.66 The licensing authority may cancel the permit if:

 25.67 Reference here to ‘a permit condition’ means a condition in the Act or in regulations that the permit is operating under.

 25.68 Before cancelling a permit, the licensing authority must give the permit holder at least 21 days’ notice of the intention to cancel and consider any representations that they may make.
 The authority must hold a hearing if the permit holder so requests and must comply with any other procedural requirements set out in regulations.
 If there is no appeal, the cancellation will take effect 21 days after notice of the intention to cancel was given.
 The authority must notify the permit holder, the Commission and the police that the permit has been cancelled and the reasons for the cancellation.

 25.69 In England and Wales, in accordance with paragraph 24 of Schedule 12 of the Act, an application for renewal of a permit must be made during the period beginning three months before the licence expires and ending six weeks before it expires.
 The procedure for renewal is the same as for an application.
-In Scotland, the Licensed Premises Gaming Machine Permits (Scotland) Regulations 2007 apply.
+In Scotland, the Club Gaming and Club Machine Permits (Scotland) Regulations 2007 apply.
 Permits granted in terms of these regulations do not expire, although they can cease to have effect in certain circumstances, can be cancelled and can be varied.

 25.70 The duration of the permit will not be curtailed while a renewal application is pending, including an appeal against a decision not to renew.